IoT-Dude/iot-dude.github.io/_posts/2023-04-17-Social-Exclusion-in-Sweden-full-year-equivalents-per-form-of-compensation.md

-This post can also be read as ipynb: [Social Exclsion - Contribution provision - number of full-year equivalents per form of compensation ipynb](https://github.com/IoT-Dude/blogg_mtrl/blob/main/Social-Exclusion-in-Sweden-Contribution-provision-full-year-equivalents-per-form-of-compensation.ipynb)
+This post can also be read as ipynb: [Social Exclusion - Contribution provision - number of full-year equivalents per form of compensation ipynb](https://github.com/IoT-Dude/blogg_mtrl/blob/main/Social-Exclusion-in-Sweden-Contribution-provision-full-year-equivalents-per-form-of-compensation.ipynb)

 More general info on [Social Exclusion Wikipedia](https://en.wikipedia.org/wiki/Social_exclusion)